-I’d say “once upon a time,” but it was back before there was time, before the genesis of barren rocks called planets spinning along invisible courses, before flaming stars wheeling across the dark annals of space – before even there was space – but after the Fall.
-This Fall, of course, was the downfall of the angels, led by one proud and upwardly-ambulant Lucifer, but that is not the matter here.
-The matter is the establishment of the Laws – and one in particular – decreed somewhere between that Fall and the founding of Creation.
+I’d say “once upon a time,” but it was back before there was time, before the genesis of barren rocks called planets spinning along invisible courses, before flaming stars wheeling across the dark annals of space—before even there was space—but after the Fall.
+This Fall, of course, was the downfall of the angels, led by one proud and upwardly-ambulant Lucifer, but that’s not the matter here.
+The matter is the establishment of the Laws—and one in particular—decreed somewhere between that Fall and the founding of Creation.

 Of that I am certain.

-We humans, divinely inspired and intellectually gifted as we believe ourselves to be, are aware of most (many?) of these laws.
-They encompass mathematics and physics and astrophysics and life sciences, as well as philosophies worldwide – laws regarding behaving and all of that, although, admittedly, we have yet to agree as to which among those creeds is the Absolute.
+We humans, divinely inspired and intellectually gifted as we believe ourselves to be, are aware of most of these laws.
+They encompass mathematics and physics and astrophysics and life sciences, as well as philosophies worldwide—laws regarding behaving and all of that, although, admittedly, we have yet to agree as to which among those creeds is the Absolute.
 Nevertheless, we do tend toward trouble with the spiritual laws established long before the Fall and before, perhaps, even the creation of the angels themselves.
-We have trouble, in particular, with the idea of words.
+We struggle, in particular, with the idea of words.

-Words, as we humans know them to be, are means of communication – whether for good or for evil – and that is the end of it.
+Words, as we humans know them to be, are means of communication—whether for good or for evil—and that is the end of it.
 Words, as far as we are concerned, hold no further purpose.
-Nevertheless, the scientists among us have discovered that words are comprised of things called “sound waves”.
+However, the scientists among us have discovered that words are comprised of things called “sound waves”.
 Now, these sound waves are formidable, echoing endlessly throughout the universe, ringing across galaxies, through the very matter which comprises them and, more probably then potentially, are eternal in nature.
-In fact, rumor has it that these sound waves – the very ones which comprise words – have never had any recorded ending.
-Our very own godlike telescopes have never trekked the end of a sound wave.
+In fact, rumor has it that these sound waves—the very ones which comprise words—have never had any recorded ending.
+Our very own godlike technology has never trekked the end of a sound wave.
 These waves hurl toward earth from who knows where, are recorded by our scopes, and then streak on by, uncontained, into eternity.
 We have only some vague idea of where they came from and even less idea where they go.
 In addition, scientists have conceded that, while able to be recorded, sound waves are otherwise invisible.